josbp0107/password-generator/README.md

 # Password Generator
-# This program is abaout generate a password with letters uppercase and lowercase, simbols and numbers
+# This program is about generate a password with letters uppercase and lowercase, simbols and numbers